 There are bespoke covers available that you can purchase and you can also make your own if handy.
 For example a neoprene cover with velcro.

-If you remove your battery and put it in the car then, for some styles of batteries, you can purchase battery plates or pin covers to help keep the weather out.
+If you remove your battery and put it in the car then, for some styles of batteries and display, you can purchase battery plates or pin covers to help keep the weather out.
+See what we have on offer here>>.

 Rainy weather, even a rain event, is not a reason to stop riding.
 In fact it can be great fun, especially if you don't have an accident or damage your ebike!